Hands up if you want a method of hair removal that’s effortless, long lasting, and leaves your skin as smooth as a waterslide.

 Enter – the epilator – an electronic device that beats shaving and waxing for the most methodical hair removal known to woman.

-Although some find it painful at first, or until the they adapt with regular use, epilation is such an effective way to remove unwanted hair.
+Although some find it painful at first – which subsides with adaptation from regular use – epilation is such an effective way to remove unwanted hair.

 But not all epilators are equal, so let’s explore their features to find out how to buy the best epilator, one that will provide years of reliable, efficient, hair removal.